XBraid/xbraid/examples/README.md

           HYPRE_LIB = -L$(HYPRE_DIR)/lib -lHYPRE

    Only implicit time stepping (backward Euler) is supported.
-See Section (@ref exampletwo) for more discussion of this example.
+See Section (@ref examplethree) for more discussion of this example.
 The driver

-          drivers/drive-02
+          drivers/drive-diffusion

    is a more sophisticated version of this simple example that supports explicit time stepping and spatial coarsening.